 As the world continues to become more and more reliant on digital systems, the cyber industry is booming, with huge demand for cyber professionals.

-As the cyber capital of the UK, Gloucestershire is brimming with opportunities, from iOS developer to ethical hacker, with SoGlos handpicking 9 interesting cyber jobs you could get in Gloucestershire – as part of SoGlos’s #CyberGlos campaign.
+As the cyber capital of the UK, Gloucestershire is brimming with opportunities, from iOS developer to ethical hacker, with SoGlos handpicking 10 interesting cyber jobs you could get in Gloucestershire.

 The role of a cyber security engineer is more than building security systems – it’s to find possible vulnerabilities and secure the IT infrastructure of an entire organisation.

-The three main areas of a cyber security engineer’s role are monitoring security measures for the company’s IT systems; identifying and advising on what systems must be in place in order for a company to be secure; and designing the actual systems and implement these throughout the business.
+The three main areas of a cyber security engineer’s role are monitoring security measures for the company’s IT systems; identifying and advising on what systems must be in place in order for a company to be secure; and designing and implementing the actual systems to do this throughout the business.

-Salaries for lecturers in cyber security start from £30,000.
+Salaries for cyber intelligence analysts start from £25,000.

-The average salary for a business analyst is £52,500 with the opportunity to progress to a higher wage with more experience.
+The average trainee salary in cyber security is £21,500 with the opportunity to progress to a higher wage with more experience.

-Salaries for senior cyber security consultants in the UK are around £60,000 per year.
+Salaries for cyber risk associates in the UK start from around £25,000 per year.

 Ethical hackers make authorised attempts to gain unauthorised access to a computer system, application, or data.
 This practice allows an organisation to identify security vulnerabilities which can then be resolved before a malicious attacker has the opportunity to exploit them.